 The main results indicate that the average annual loss in the size of middle class of Iran from 2012 to 2019 was estimated to be 11 percentage points.
 In other words, if there had been no international sanctions, the size of the middle class in Iran would have been approximately 11 percentage points larger per year.
 In 2019, the gap between the size of middle class in Iran and its synthetic reached its maximum level of 20 percentage points.
-We also conducted various sensitivity checks, including in-space and in-time placebo analyses, as well as leave-one-out synthetic control and synthetic difference-in-differences method which is more demanding in a term of robustness.
-These robustness checks confirm the initial findings of a significant negative causal effect of the international economic sanctions on the size of middle class in Iran between 2012-2019.
-Finally, we discussed the potential factors underlying the significant decline in size of middle class and provide evidence for the relevance of real GDP per capita and imports as selected mechanism through which sanctions affect the size of middle class negatively.
+We also conducted various sensitivity checks, including in-space and intime placebo analyses, as well as leave-one-out synthetic control and synthetic difference-in-differences method, which is more demanding in a term of robustness.
+These robustness checks confirm the initial findings of a significant negative causal effect of the international economic sanctions on the size of the middle class in Iran between 2012-2019.
+Finally, we discussed the potential factors underlying the significant decline in size of the middle class and provide evidence for the relevance of real GDP per capita, imports and exports, gross fixed capital formation, value added of industry, informal employment, and vulnerable employment as selected channels through which sanctions affect the size of the middle class negatively.